b1tgl0w/FishSkySea/README.md

 ### Config.txt

-Configure window/fullscreen, gpu/software rendering, modes, LAN, and gameplay.
+Configure window or fullscreen, gpu rendering or software rendering, modes, LAN, and gameplay.

-If no config.txt is present then the game will produce its backup/default in the working directory.
+If no config.txt is present then the game will produce its default in the working directory.

 ### Art

 The art and music are in source.
 The art is XPM data as C89 cstrings.
 The music is binary data in arrays.

-I made this choice so static builds have only two game files, config.txt and fishskysea.
+I made this choice for static builds to have only two game files, config.txt and fishskysea.

 <pre>
 "                                .                                      ",